 Mrs. Rachel Stillwagon of Flushing, Long Island, entered her one hundred and fourth year in September.
-She has good health and appetite, but impaired evesight.
-She goes to had at nine and vises at six but impaired eyesight.
+She has good health and appetite, but impaired eyesight.
 She goes to bed at nine and rises at six.

 Centenarians have become so numerous that I have ceased to report them.
 There are more women than men who reach that age.
 Nearly all centenarians have been good sleepers, generally rising early.